TaxDome Pricing 2026: Plans, Costs & The Modular Uku Alternative

 Which platform is better for small accounting firms?

-TaxDome’s $800 annual commitment for Essentials can be challenging for cash-flow conscious small practices, though it provides a comprehensive solution for those ready to commit.
+TaxDome’s $800 annual commitment for Essentials can be challenging for cash-flow-conscious small practices, though it provides a comprehensive all-in-one solution for those ready to commit upfront.

 Can I switch from TaxDome to Uku easily?

-Uku offers assisted client import across all plan tiers and has import capabilities in all paid plans.
+Uku offers assisted client import across all plans and has import capabilities in every paid plan.
 The platform supports transitioning firms from Excel and other systems.
 The 14-day free trial allows you to test the migration process before committing.

 Which platform has better automated billing features?